Nigel Terry

 Peter Nigel Terry (15 August 1945 – 30 April 2015) was an English stage, film, and television actor, typically in historical and period roles.
 He played Prince John in Anthony Harvey's film The Lion in Winter (1968) and King Arthur in John Boorman's Excalibur (1981).

 Early life

 Terry was born on 15 August 1945 in Bristol, the son of Frank Albert Terry OBE, DFC, a pilot in the Royal Air Force, and his wife, Doreen.
-He was the first baby born in Bristol after the end of the Second World War.
-The family soon moved to Truro, Cornwall where his father worked as a probation officer.
+The family soon moved to Truro, Cornwall, where his father worked as a probation officer.
 Terry attended Truro School in Truro, where he developed an interest in acting and became skilled at drawing and painting.

 His parents encouraged him to go on the stage, and after working briefly in forestry and as a petrol pump attendant, he joined the National Youth Theatre.
 He enrolled at London's Central School of Speech and Drama in 1963, working both on stage and behind the scenes.
 He joined the Oxford Meadow Players in 1966, working initially as assistant stage manager.